rdpeng/ProgrammingAssignment2/README.md

 4.  get the value of the mean

 __________________________________________________________________________________________________
-# Creating makeCacheMatrix function to set and get the value of vector
+# Creating makeCacheMatrix function to set and get the value of vector.
 #Also, to set and get the mean of vector

 makeCacheMatrix <- function(x = matrix()) {